Skip to contents

 plot_phylod(phylod = phylod)

+Now that we know the tips in the phylogeny that are present on the island, we can extract their colonisation and branching times, to form our island community data set that can be used in the DAISIE R package to fit likelihood models of island colonisation and diversification.
 Before we extract species, we will first create an object to store all of the island colonists’ information.
 This uses the island_tbl class introduced in this package (DAISIEprep).
-The island_tbl is an S4 class.
 This island_tbl object can then easily be converted to a DAISIE data list using the function create_daisie_data (more information on this below).

 island_tbl <- island_tbl()